-Π War fements at the centre of Hyde's life, shaping her relationships and experiences see, birth, death, Without war, her parents would never have met.
-Her father, George Wikinson, was born in India to a British army captain.
-He fought in the Bore War a was wounded at the Battle of Elands River in 1901.
-In the military loopital George winness this Hyde's multer wells in a Australian margor the sea who is foodowd.
+] War ferments at the centre of Hyde's life, shaping her relationships and experiences sees, birth, death, Without war, her parents would never have met.
+Her father, George, Wilkinson, was born in India to a British army captain.
+He fought in the Bore War and was wounded at the Battle of Elands River in 1901.
+In the militury hospital George was more than the Adels' maders while in a Martielian usage on her was to Enrichand.
 Nelly never sailed on to England.
 Instead it became a mythical 'home' for which she longed all her life.
-George and Nelly married in haste and repented at leisure, their first daughter born four months after the welding.
-When I ris, their second daughter was still a buly they moved to New Zealand and a shabby wind-brisk life in Wellingto In 1916 he enlisted with the 1st New Zealand Expeditionary Force, and disappeared oversers for more than two years, though the old knee wound saced him from coull George was the one who got to live in England, working in the Postal Service of the New Zealand Engineers.
-After the war, the family could buy a house for the first time - in the Wellington solutor of Northfank, too prim a neighbourhood for sovidist George.
-He and Netly argued about moors, politics, capitalism, imperialism, Lord Kieleneer.
-I resulbri via the voices in the night, varoet Hyde.
-Detected over sessibilites by her family, she took running away, George moved into this own bedroom where he smoked his pipe, read Marx and smoothforted.
-"I have known, since, so many returned soldiers whose self-control seemed to have be smashed to pieces; Hyde wrote in 1936.
+George and Nelly married in haste and repented at leisure, their first daughter born four months after the wedding.
+When Iris, their second daughter, was still a holty they moved to New Zealand and a shabby wind-brisk.
+Ifte in Wellington, In 1916 he enlisted with the 1st New Zealand Expeditionary Force, and disappeared oversens for more than two years, though the old knee wound saved him from conf George was the one who got to live in England, working in the Postal Service of the New Zealand Rozincers.
+After the war, the family could losy a house for the first time-in the Wellington salurbro'd Northhad, too prim a negligibourbood for so-cribial George, If leand Netly argued about money, politics, expitalism, impertalism, Lord Kilethener, I couldn't status vicies in the right," worse HULE Declared over-sensitive by her family, due took t running usay, George mesel into his own bedroom where he smoked his pipe, rend Marx and amondered.
+"I have known, since, so many returned soldiers whose self-control seemed to have be smashed to pieces, Hyde wrote in 1936.
 'Fity the dead, because they are very peaceft and we have written hymns about them!
 But these despoiled, what about them?'
 She was talking about her father.
-19 Mos assigning a her hostels one Frederick de Mulford Hyde.
-He was twenty severauall and durk, slim, In 1917, at the age of eightneen, he'd learned to operate a Curis flying boat and received his Royal New Chale Asinor's Certificate.
-For mounths later he sailed for England to serve with the Royal Psying Corps.
-In a photograph thaten during the sear Frederick looks of chishored handoom.
-Fetturesque, "Hydr dechared.
-He had 'square curious hands, crooked mouth, loved music'.
-He had "some not defined need on the summer of 1926 Frederick was crided by a "flattering crowd of older mount."
-Her net its constituents to the constituent was constituent by a find drawn, the wave strength unystery noise contaile-a house loose in the garden, surreal and strength in the constituent of the constituent of the constituent of the constituent of the present in the drawn of the constituent of Prederick moved into one of the 'old tark whospering houses: Ital Hyde longed for all her life, She filled vases with saver pears from the garden, kilded up, listened to Frederick sing, Botorna was a place of exotic birds; the flamingo sky, Frederick's pearock dressing gown.
-Sex, she discovered, could be an 'exultant and mysterious physical thing's
+19 Moo assing a her hoste one Frederick de Malford Hyde.
+He was twenty seven tall and dark, slin, in 10 HZ, at the uge of eightere, lied Hearned to openete a Carisfying host and reveived his Boyal Areo Calsh Sularis' Certificate.
+Two months later he sailed for England to serve with the Boyal Flying Corps, In a photograph taken during the war Frederick looks dol-fishioned handsome.
+Testuresque: Hyde declared.
+He had 'square curious hands, crooked month, loved music'.
+He had monny and friends and a care.
+Frederick moved into one of the 'old dark shispering houses' that Hyde longed for all her life.
+She filled sases with steep least from the garden, tided up, listened to Frederick sing, Botorus was a place of esotic birds: the flumingo sky, Frederick's peacock dressing gown.
+See, she discovered, could be an 'esultant and mysterious physical thing'.
+Mee Alge was almost forty, as we alsole.
+Her late bandand - deputy principal flattoms Boyl.
+High School, our of a Boer-Wav versum- Google in Egyst and Gallipoli, and was killed in 1916 at the Semme.
+Her father was a reducer Benjamin Guetet, as he beloped design the issuite flatt Honor where the was taking her researched to the research with the reducer was a Garder-River in Globours.
+We Zeiland in a small place the constitute baths: Have in a Garder-River in Globours.
+We Zeiland in a small place the constitute baths: Have a Garder-River in Globours.
+We Zeiland in a small place place of the constitute baths.
+The constitute baths which was the reason be had platty of money.